NEUSCHWANSTEIN CASTLE

 Neuschwanstein Castle is often said to be the inspiration for the “Sleeping Beauty Castle” at Disneyland theme park in California, United States.

-The Disney Imagineers visited the Neuschwanstein Castle during the planning and construction of Disneyland, and it is said to have served as a model for the design of the Sleeping Beauty Castle.
+The Disney Imagineers visited the Neuschwanstein Castle during the planning and construction of Disneyland.
+It is said to have served as a model for the design of the Sleeping Beauty Castle.

-However, it’s important to note that Disney Castle is an original design and not an exact replica of Neuschwanstein Castle.
+However, it’s important to note that Disney Castle is an original design, not a replica of Neuschwanstein Castle.

-Neuschwanstein Castle is definitely one of the most charming castles, and there are many interesting known facts about it, that you can see by visiting our Neuschwanstein Castle Facts page.
+Neuschwanstein Castle is one of the most charming castles, and there are many interesting known facts about it that you can see by visiting our Neuschwanstein Castle Facts page.

 Where is the Neuschwanstein Castle

-Neuschwanstein Castle is located in Germany, in the former Bavarian village of Hohenschwangau, today an urban district of the municipality of Schwangau near the town of Füssen.
+Neuschwanstein Castle is located in Germany, in the former Bavarian village of Hohenschwangau, today an urban district of Schwangau near Füssen.
 Visit our Contact page and check the where is the Neuschwanstein Castle address: